Olaide-EO/More-Recipes-V2/README.md

 # Features

-* Signup and Login
+* Signup and Login Pages
+* Catalog Page
-* Create and Modify Recipes
+* Add or Modify Recipes Page
-* View recipes
-* Post reviews on recipes
-* Bookmark recies(Favorite)
+* Recipe Details Page
-* Upvote or downvote recipes
+* Add or Delete recipe Page
+* Favorite Recipe Page
+* Popular Recipe Page
-* View User profile
+* A User profile page

 #### Templates
 For this version, all html files and stylesheets, images, Materialize are stored into the template directory